-physical intervention of students, as representing general good practice.
-This document is intended to behaviours, then they will be timely, relevant and just.
-All young people have a Lalemand scale, which is a Consequences which involve a change in the intended behaviour support plan that gives a consistent way of dealing with a young person's behaviour and clear guidelines in what should and should not be done.
+All young people have a Lalemand scale, which is a behaviour support plan that gives a consistent way of dealing with a young person's behaviour and clear guidelines in what should and should not be done.
 We do use NAPPI physical interventions to ensure the young people are kept safe.